 As a nonprofit-focused professional, how has your approach to fundraising changed over the years?

 I’ve become much more invested and interested in advanced analytics.
 A few years ago, I got to the point where I felt my analytics abilities weren’t keeping pace with my imagination, so I started studying and applying System Dynamics (SD) to my work.
 SD has been a really fun, refreshing and challenging lens through which I can examine fundraising strategies and tactics, and I’m continually experimenting with SD models that can be applied to nonprofit fundraising.

-The biggest challenge I see with System Dynamics is that it’s been around for a while now — the approach was created by an MIT professor in the 1950s — but very few people understand what it is and what it can do.
+The biggest challenge I see with System Dynamics is that it’s been around for a while now — the approach was created by an MIT professor in the 1950s — but few people understand what it is and what it can do.
 When you show someone a Venn diagram, they can grasp it quickly and easily.
 When you present an SD model, it may take someone several hours/days to “get it” and see its value.
-That said, SD has come into its own lately as a way to examine and model policy decisions, complex issues like climate change, and more, so I’m hoping it’s just a matter of time before nonprofit professionals realize what an incredible tool it can be for smart, forward thinking decision-making.
+That said, SD has come into its own lately as a way to examine and model policy decisions, pandemics, complex issues like climate change, and more, so I’m hoping it’s just a matter of time before nonprofit professionals realize what an incredible tool it can be for smart, forward thinking decision-making.